-☐ In conformance with Federal Office of Management and Budget (OMB) CFR Part 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, the non-federal entity grantee does not expend \$750,000 or more in total federal awards during the fiscal year and is therefore, exempt from Federal audit requirements for the fiscal year.
+□ In conformance with Federal Office of Management and Budget (OMB) 2 CFR Part 200 Subpart F - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, the non-governmental entity grantee does not expend \$1,000,000 or more in total federal awards during the fiscal year and is therefore, exempt from Federal audit requirements for this grant contract period.
 However, the entity understands that it must keep and maintain the grant records and make them available for review or audit by appropriate officials of the Federal agency, pass-through agency (i.e., the Board of State and Community Corrections) and Governmental Accountability Office.